tmychow/tmychow.github.io/_posts/2020-10-18-stagnation-and-separation.md

 [^16]: [Stansbury and Summers 2020](https://www.brookings.edu/wp-content/uploads/2020/03/Stansbury-Summers-Conference-Draft.pdf)

-So despite the mthodological issues associated with EPI, the conclusions remain stark - labour markets are flawed, and they are flawed in deeply pernicious and dangerous ways, which threaten the American Dream and the socio-economic outcomes associated with that.
+So despite the methodological issues associated with EPI, the conclusions remain, and they remain stark.
+Labour markets are flawed, and they are flawed in deeply pernicious and dangerous ways, threatening the American Dream and the socio-economic prosperity associated with that integral ideal.